Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.2.4 : Welcome to the spanish translation
+* Added the possiblity to set a company name different than the shop name.
+* Added spanish translation
+= 0.2.3 : Fix fatal error after the plugin upgrade.
 = 0.2.2 : Minor improvements
 * Updated tested Wordpress up to version.
 * Added option to support adding phone number and email to the invoice.